RISHASUN001/HOYA_Untitled/README.md

+Here's your revised and polished `README.md` with improved structure, clarity, and markdown formatting.
+I’ve ensured consistency in section ordering, spacing, and language usage for a more professional and readable presentation:

+---

-# Team_Untitled – ChatHera: The HR Chatbot Revolution 💬
+# 🏢 Team\_Untitled – ChatHera: The HR Chatbot Revolution 💬

-🏆 **1st Runner-Up** at the **NTU CampCode x HOYA Chatbot Hackathon 2025!**
+🏆 **1st Runner-Up** at **NTU CampCode x HOYA Chatbot Hackathon 2025**

-ChatHera – “Her-Era” is a next-generation HR chatbot powered by Retrieval-Augmented Generation (RAG) and Neo4j Graph Databases.
-Built for HOYA Electronics, ChatHera reduces HR workloads by answering policy-related queries, learning from unknown questions, and offering seamless, context-aware conversations.
+**ChatHera** – “Her-Era” is a next-gen HR chatbot powered by Retrieval-Augmented Generation (RAG), Neo4j Graph Databases, and Computer Vision.
+Built for HOYA Electronics, ChatHera reduces HR workloads by automating policy-related queries, learning from unknown questions, and offering seamless, context-aware conversations.

 > 💡 **UI inspired by HOYA Electronics' official website**